 I launched shinebright in 2009 to bring greater focus, impact and leadership to hyper-accelerated and always-on workplaces that constantly demand greater levels of productivity and efficiency.
 I'm hardly a stranger to this world.

 My career began at TBWA/Chiat Day, one of the world's leading creative agencies.
 This was a perfect starting point for me, as I've long been passionate about and inspired by, great creative and design—whether manifested through beautiful art, photography, technology, product design, architecture, urban planning, garden landscapes, fashion or film.
-It was at TBWA/Chiat Day and later, EURO and BBDO, where I began learning and honing the nuanced art of inspiring creative teams to develop their best work.
+It was at TBWA/Chiat Day and later, EURO and BBDO, where I began learning and honing the nuanced art of inspiring creative teams to create and produce their best work.

 Eventually I sought greater influence on the totality of a brand, including product design, digital experience, retail environments and employee engagement, to name a few.
 So I shifted my focus to brand strategy and design.
-I had a chance to partner with some of the world's best designers at Siegel + Gale and later, Landor.
+I worked at global professional services firms where I had a chance to partner with some of the world's best designers at Siegel + Gale and later, Landor.
 I also worked at Doblin, an innovation strategy firm, where I partnered with teams of anthropologists using empathy and human-centeredness to be intuitive, recognize patterns and create ideas for new offerings.
 Over the years, I helped build the brands and businesses of American Express, Citi, Barclay's, Wells Fargo, Microsoft, HP, Fujitsu, Gillette, Nestlé, Pfizer, Bayer, Disney, McDonald's, MTV, Nike and New Balance; worked with institutions including Feeding America, the CLIF Bar Foundation, Social Venture Network, Encore Careers, San Francisco Film Society, TEDx and Stanford University; and partnered with a range of start-ups, in industries from technology and software to solar energy to organic food.
-I also had the opportunity to work on the client side at ebay and Charles Schwab, where I learned what it takes to build a brand from the inside out.
+I also had the opportunity to work on the client side at eBay and Charles Schwab, where I learned what it takes to build a brand from the inside out.

 The nature of my work required that I multi-task at lightning speed, always striving to be one step ahead of consumers and competitors, and to be first to market with a new product, service or innovation offering.
 I was on the move incessantly.
 I visited more than 30 countries, lived out of a suitcase and sometimes even lost track of the airport through which I was traveling!
 Fast forward 20 years: The cumulative stress of my intense, fast-paced and often dizzying life finally caught up to me and I begun to suffer severe and frequently debilitating lower back pain.